MAGAZINE

 PREPARATION

-1 - Mix water and dry yeast in a bowl until the yeast has dissolved.
+1 - Mix water and dry yeast in a bowl until the yeast dissolves.
 Add bread flour and sugar and mix everything together.
 Let the dough rest for 30 minutes for autolysis.
 Then add salt and knead carefully.
-Now knead the melted cooled down clarified butter on a medium speed until you have a smooth dough.
-Place the finished dough in an oiled bowl, cover with cling film and leave to rest for one hour.
-After 30 minutes, fold the edges of the dough inwards several times to create some tension in the dough.
+Now knead in the melted, cooled clarified butter at medium speed until you have a smooth dough.
+Place the finished dough in an oiled bowl, cover with cling film, and let rest for one hour.
+After 30 minutes, fold the edges of the dough inward several times to create tension in the dough.

-2 - Now divide the dough into four portions (approx. 250 g each) on a floured work surface.
-Then work the dough pieces into baguette buns.
-Press the pieces flat and fold the long sides over each other.
-Roll up the dough sheet from the narrow side and then roll into small sticks with your hands.
-Place the sticks at a distance on a floured kitchen towel and push them together between the individual portions.
-Then leave to rise in a warm place (approx. 27 °C) for 60 minutes.
+2 - Now divide the dough into four portions (about 250 g each) on a floured work surface.
+Then shape the dough pieces into baguette buns.
+Flatten the pieces and fold the long sides over each other.
+Roll up the dough sheet from the narrow side, then roll into small sticks with your hands.
+Place the sticks spaced apart on a floured kitchen towel and push them together between the individual portions.
+Then let rise in a warm place (about 27 °C) for 60 minutes.

-3 - In the meantime, preheat the oven with a brick (2nd rail from below) and baking tray (below) to 250°.
-Place the portions of dough uncovered in the fridge for 10 minutes, cut once in the middle with a sharp knife and spray with water.
-Carefully place the buns on the brick and place the ice cubes on the baking tray.
-Bake in the oven for approx. 20 minutes.
-After 10 minutes, open the oven door briefly and let the steam escape.
-Let the buns cool down on a rack.
+3 - Meanwhile, preheat the oven with a baking stone (2nd rack from the bottom) and a baking tray (below) to 250°C. Place the dough portions uncovered in the fridge for 10 minutes, cut once in the middle with a sharp knife, and spray with water.
+Carefully place the buns on the baking stone and put the ice cubes on the baking tray.
+Bake in the oven for about 20 minutes.
+After 10 minutes, briefly open the oven door to let the steam escape.
+Let the buns cool on a rack.

 NOTES